andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d01jrr_CLI/lesson_plan.md

 -	Describe what a file or folder's permissions are

--	Add a custom alias to .bash_profile
+-	Add a custom alias and function to .bash_profile

 ---